 ✔ Optimism: be optimistic, because ultimately there is a solution for any problem.
 If sometimes things are not going as you would expect them to go, that doesn’t mean that’s the end.
 A positive mindset will help you a lot to pass any challenge.

 By example.
-I’m not saying that what I’m doing is the best way to do things; I also fail, but I have the proper experience to recover fast.
-And that’s okay because failing helps you understand, develop your skills, and grow.
+I’m not saying that what I’m doing is the best way to do things; I also fail, but I have the experience to recover fast.
+And that’s okay because failing helps you understand, develop your skills, and evolve.
 I mean I can’t go to my colleagues and ask them to do some things without explaining what I need from them.
-And to be able to do that, YOU need to have at least a clue.
-So I’m forced to constantly grow my competences as well.
+And to be able to do that, YOU need at least to try to do that specific task.

-Secondly, by trying to empower people.
-Even if you are in a position with big responsibilities within the organization, you have a higher chance of success if you accept the fact that you don’t know everything, so you need to work in a team.
+Second, by trying to empower people.
+Even if you are in a high position in an organization, you have a higher chance of success if you accept the fact that you don’t know everything, so you need to work in a team.
 After accepting that those team members have a lot of competencies and capabilities, you should empower them to do their job.

-We are customer-oriented, and we care about our people.
-Also, I would say that our culture is based on sharing common values, and that’s very important for building consolidated teams.
+We are customer oriented, and we care about our people.
+Also, I would say that our culture is based on sharing common values, and that’s very important for creating consolidated teams.

-One of the first things that we are looking for when we hire new colleagues is to see if we have common values, rather than technical skills, by asking them some questions to see if they are a fit for us.
+One of the first things that we are looking for when we try to hire new colleagues is to see if we have common values, rather than technical skills, by asking them some questions to see if they are a fit for us.
 If we share common values, we can work together on many levels.

-“Here, at Softelligence, I share similar values with my colleagues and that gives me the drive to pursue my daily activities and goals, which is very important for me.”
+“Here, at Softelligence, I like that I can interact with so many people and that gives me the needed drive to pursue my daily activities and goals, which is very important for me.”
 Edwin Gagokahn, Softelligence Head of Software Development

-First of all, the growth opportunities.
-I would say that here I was able to develop myself more than in any other place I’ve been because the company had a good leadership and management approach.
+First, of all, the growth opportunities.
+I would say that here I was able to develop myself more than in any other place where I’ve been because the company had a good leadership and management approach.
 At Softelligence, we have an inclusive culture.

-“Here, I believe that I’m at home more than in any other place, even if, in my experience, I had the chance to work with other mature teams.
+“Here, I feel that I’m at home more than in any other place, even if, for instance, in my experience, I had the chance to work with other mature teams.
 Here I feel that I have everything I need to develop myself.
-I started as a developer 9 years ago, and right now am responsible for the Software Department, so what better example can there be?”
+I started as a developer 9 years ago, and right now am responsible for the Software Department, so what better example can exist?”
 Edwin Gagokahn, Softelligence Head of Software Development

-From a human perspective, the fact that I have been in a lot of situations along these years has helped me a lot to grow faster than I was able to in other places.
+From a human perspective, the fact that I have been in a lot of situations over these years has helped me a lot to evolve faster than I was able to do in other previous places.

-The reasons why I am fulfilled are the people that I am working with, the opportunity to develop my competencies, and the opportunity to take risks.
+The reasons why I am still here are the people that I am working with, the opportunity to develop my competencies, and the opportunity to take some risks.

 Empowering people is one of the most important.
 You need to trust your people, let them fail, and guide them.
 Empower them to do things, give them responsibilities, and help them develop themselves, share your experience with them.

 Lead by example, not by authority.
 Try to gain the respect of the people that you are working with.
-Care about the people that you are working with – partners or colleagues.
+Care about the people that you are working with.

-I like things that pump up some adrenaline.
+I like things that give me adrenaline.
 I am passionate about kickboxing, I have been practicing it for 4 years, and I also like to play football.